asbhogal/Tailwind-CSS-Website/README.md

 </div>

-A responsive website built using the Tailwind CSS Framework and HTML5 for a fictional company as part of a challenge by Frontend Mentor and demonstrated by Traversy Media.
+A responsive website built using the Tailwind CSS Framework and HTML5 for a fictional company as part of the 'Manage landing page' challenge by Frontend Mentor and demonstrated by Traversy Media.
 This repo is currently under development.

 <strong>:heavy_check_mark: Features</strong><br>
   - Interface with as close resemblance to the mockup